maxviazov/Spring-Frameworks-/Manually-merging-pull-requests.md

-_This page serves as a simple "how to" for Spring committers when manually merging pull requests from contributors._
+_This page serves as a simple "how to" for Spring committers when manually merging pull requests from contributors.

-NOTE: Committers using Chrome or Firefox will want to install Phil Webb's handy [user scripts](https://github.com/philwebb/spring-userscripts) that turn all SPR-1234 style JIRA ID's into a link and embed a div into the GitHub UI for all spring-framework pull requests containing the commands below, customized to the specific pull request in question.
-Nice!
+NOTE: Committers using Chrome or Firefox will want to install Phil Webb's handy [user scripts](https://github.com/philwebb/spring-userscripts) that turn all SPR-1234 style JIRA ID's into a link and embed a div into the GitHub UI for all spring-framework pull requests containing the commands below, customized to the specific pull request in question._

 # Placeholders